Kansas City Chiefs vs. Las Vegas Raiders NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- Kansas City has combined with its opponents to score more than 48 points in six of 12 games this season.
+- Kansas City and its opponents have combined to score more than 48 points in six of 12 games this season.

+- Las Vegas and its opponents have combined to score more than 48 points in six of 12 games this season.

+- The two teams combine to score 48.1 points per game, 0.1 more than the total in this contest.

 Chiefs stats and trends

-- Kansas City's games this year have gone over the point total five times in 12 opportunities (41.7%).
+- Kansas City has gone over the point total in 41.7% of its opportunities this year (five times over 12 games with a set point total).

-- Kansas City is 3-2 against the spread and 4-1 overall this season when the team puts up more than 26.0 points.
+- Kansas City is 3-2 against the spread and 4-1 overall this season when the team scores more than 26.0 points.

-- In games that Kansas City totals more than 355.3 yards, the team is 4-5 against the spread and 6-3 overall.
+- In games that Kansas City piles up more than 355.3 yards, the team is 4-5 against the spread and 6-3 overall.

-- The Chiefs have turned the ball over 10 more times (23 total) than the Raiders have forced a turnover (13) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Raiders.